GNUnet 0.25.2-11-g84e94e98c

 Schedule a new task to be run with a specified delay or when the specified file descriptor is ready f...

-Definition: scheduler.c:1582
+Definition scheduler.c:1582

-References cancle_initiating_connections(), CONNECTION_DESTROY, CONNECTION_INITIALIZING, CONNECTION_INITIALIZING_RECV, CONNECTION_INITIALIZING_SEND, CONNECTION_LIVE, GNUNET_assert, GNUNET_ERROR_TYPE_DEBUG, GNUNET_ERROR_TYPE_ERROR, GNUNET_MQ_destroy(), GNUNET_MQ_impl_send_continue(), GNUNET_NETWORK_socket_send(), GNUNET_ntohll(), GNUNET_SCHEDULER_add_write_net(), GNUNET_SYSERR, GNUNET_TIME_UNIT_FOREVER_REL, Connection::handle, id, LOG, Connection::message_to_send, Connection::mq, Connection::peer_addr, GNUNET_MessageHeader::size, Connection::sock, Connection::status, status2string(), try_notify_connect(), write_cb(), and Connection::write_task.
+References cancel_initiating_connections(), CONNECTION_DESTROY, CONNECTION_INITIALIZING, CONNECTION_INITIALIZING_RECV, CONNECTION_INITIALIZING_SEND, CONNECTION_LIVE, GNUNET_assert, GNUNET_ERROR_TYPE_DEBUG, GNUNET_ERROR_TYPE_ERROR, GNUNET_MQ_destroy(), GNUNET_MQ_impl_send_continue(), GNUNET_NETWORK_socket_send(), GNUNET_ntohll(), GNUNET_SCHEDULER_add_write_net(), GNUNET_SYSERR, GNUNET_TIME_UNIT_FOREVER_REL, Connection::handle, id, LOG, Connection::message_to_send, Connection::mq, Connection::peer_addr, GNUNET_MessageHeader::size, Connection::sock, Connection::status, status2string(), try_notify_connect(), write_cb(), and Connection::write_task.

 Referenced by mq_send_impl(), and write_cb().